Fringe Festival carrying on

 The widely varied programme features illustrated lecture Intoxicana from humorist Te Radar, vibrant dance double-bill Vivid Dreaming, and director Ruth Carraway works with people who have touched the prison system to create theatre piece Been Through Enough.

-First of its kind kaupapa Maori opera Silence is challenges preconceptions and explores the silences around us, while debut theatre The World’s First Lovers weaves a tapestry of Maori mythology with personal stories that affect us all.
+Silence is, the first opera inspired by the values of a kaupapa Maori framework, challenges preconceptions and explores the silences around us, while debut theatre The World’s First Lovers weaves a tapestry of Maori mythology with personal stories that affect us all.

 For the first time, the Fringe Festival delves into fashion with Fashion X Fringe X Fashion, in conjunction with the Otago Polytechnic School of Design.